A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens: Discussion

+In some clinical practices, consistent decision rules across different disease stages are desired to provide optimal treatment.
+The Q-shared algorithm is a Q-learning procedure with shared parameters among linear regression models across stages, enabling such shared decision-making.
+The Q-shared algorithm estimates fewer parameters than a Q-learning algorithm to develop DTRs based on the same data for shared decision rules.
+However, as shown in Section~\ref{Non-covg_Q-Pena}, the original Q-shared algorithm may fail to converge in certain settings.
+To address this issue, we have proposed the penalized Q-shared algorithm in the current article.
+Our simulation study demonstrates that the penalized Q-shared algorithm outperforms the original Q-shared algorithm in terms of correctly allocating patients to the true optimal decision rules, even in settings without convergence issues.
+Therefore, researchers may consider using the penalized Q-shared algorithm over the original Q-shared algorithm when developing shared decision rules is the primary research objective.

+This paper empirically demonstrates the improvements achieved by the penalized Q-shared algorithm over the original Q-shared algorithm using comprehensive simulation studies, and illustrates the use of the penalized Q-shared approach in a real application.
+Establishing theoretical guarantees of superiority using penalized Q-shared remains for future work.
+Additionally, this paper only focuses on binary treatment options at each of the three stages.
+However, it is straightforward to extend the penalized Q-shared algorithm to accommodate settings with multiple treatment options and additional stages.
+Furthermore, tree-based or list-based DTRs provide interpretable and clinically meaningful decision rules \citep{zhang2018interpretable, zhou2023estimating}.
+Future work may focus on developing shared decision rules for these types of DTRs.

-Trikay Nalamada and Shruti Agarwal acknowledge support from Samsung Fellowship.
-Bibhas Chakraborty acknowledges support from the Duke-NUS Medical School, Singapore.
+\bmhead{Acknowledgements} Trikay Nalamada and Shruti Agarwal acknowledge support from Samsung Fellowship.
+Bibhas Chakraborty acknowledges support from the start-up grant from the Duke-NUS Medical School, Singapore.
 Palash Ghosh acknowledges support from the Start-up Grant (PG001), Indian Institute of Technology Guwahati.
-This manuscript reﬂects the views of the authors only.